CorrelAid/correlaid-matplotlib-style/README.md

 ```

 ## Contribute
 The style file is not yet complete and will only work for a subset of all the possible matplotlib and seaborn plots.
-There may still be lines appearing that may not have been correctly styled yet.
+There may still be lines and parts of the plot that may not have been correctly styled yet.
 Feel free to add more parameters to the file via a pull request or raise an issue for plot types that appear not yet as expected.

 ## More Information
 The style is only the beginning to better looking matplotlib plots.
 This post gives some nice ideas how to add better lookings titles and subtiles and a signature bar: